Chapter 4

 She has become grateful to a memory aid that she has come across on-line: Name Games.
 The strategy is to link a person’s name to a shared characteristic.
 One of its successes, she now realizes, is her recall of James Bateman and Robin Johnson.
 Even though it is Robin, at a burly six feet two, who is the taller of the pair.
 James, a less superheroic six inches shorter, is African-American.
 It dawns on Traci that she has unwittingly constructed an allegory for the underrepresentation of Blacks in Science being as severe as it is among costumed crime fighters.

-She accepts that Chuck had been fortunate to recruit this dynamic duo as postdocs.
-They had been the driving force during his most productive era.
+Traci knows that this dynamic duo had been Chuck's major postdoctoral driving force during his most productive era.
 Traci has no problem acknowledging their deserving graduation into tenure-track scientists at their own institutions.
-But she is critical that both had since failed to impartially review Chuck's Science.
-She came to this conclusion after serving on grant review committees with them.
+But she wishes both of them had subsequently reviewed Chuck’s science more impartially.
+She has served on grant review committees with them.
 Moreover, as an academic editor of some important journals, she has seen their referees’ reports.
-In her opinion, when they have reviewed Chuck’s work they have been too slavish with their praise, and too reticent with their criticisms.
-Traci had known Chuck well.
-They had collaborated on a couple of projects.
+She feels that both of them were too slavish with their praise, and too reticent with their criticisms.
+It would have been instinctive attitude, of course.
+They both would have carried the concepts and principles from Chuck’s lab into their own research groups; it would not be natural to turn against them.
+And they both would have felt indebted towards their mentor.
 She could not imagine that Chuck would have requested favoritism from those whom he has trained.
-But, Traci thinks, he certainly did benefit from this weakening of the guard rails to the peer review system.
+But, Traci thinks, he certainly did benefit.

-Traci observes that Nick Robbins (Nick the Prick; that was an obvious one!) is talking to Batman and Robin.
+Traci’s thoughts are interrupted as she observes that Batman and Robin are being spoken to by Nick Robbins (Nick the Prick; that was an obvious one!).
 Their body language appears to Traci to be signaling that they are not thrilled to have this conversation.
 A couple of minutes pass.
 They shrug their shoulders in synchrony, which ends a brief exchange.

 Nick is now striding over to Traci’s table.
 Darn, she thinks.

-“I need to ask you both a question,” Nick begins.
+“I need to ask you both a question,” Nick remains standing as he speaks.
 “Have either of you been contacted by a journalist?
 She goes by the name of Lydia Goode.”

 Agarwal is more forthcoming.
 “Yes.
 She is writing a biography of Standish.
-She knew about the PNAS paper that he and I had published together.
+She knows the PNAS paper that he and I had published together.
 As part of her research, she wants to interview me.
-We’ve arranged to meet up next month, at the gerontology symposium in New Orleans.
-Why are you asking?”
+We’ve arranged to meet up next month, at the gerontology symposium that I am organizing in New Orleans."

-“What does she look like?” asks Agarwal, innocently.
+“What does she look like?” asks Traci, innocently.

 “Well, she’s quite tall.
+I guess in her early thirties.
 And she reminded me of Halle Berry.”

 “Nooo."
-Nick drags out the word, like he’s answering a stupid question.
+It's like he’s answering a stupid question.
 “Her hairstyle reminded me of Halle Berry.”

-Steve has finally decided he has something useful to contribute.
+Steve decides he has something useful to contribute.
 Everyone appreciates a movie buff, right?
 “Do you mean close-cropped as in Die Another Day, or curly wig in The Call?”

-Nick rewards this intervention with the type of scowl one normally reserves for inadvertently stepping into dog shit.
+Nick rewards this intervention with the type of scowl one normally might reserve for inadvertently stepping into dog shit.
 Steve returns his attention to the beer.

 “My point is,” Nick continues, “this woman has something to hide.
 She’s using an alias, I’m sure of it.
 I can’t even find out if she really has a Ph.D.
 She told me she has, but she didn’t say where it was from.
 I don’t even know which State she lives in.
 I tried a reverse number search on her phone and found nothing.
 I guess she’s using a burner.
 But why?
 What doesn’t she want us to know?